 The terrorist Other in Homeland is therefore much closer to home than in Zero Dark Thirty.
 In fact, the series goes to great lengths to show that an individual’s religious, racial, or ethnic background is useless in identifying terrorists.
 Almost everyone is “different” in one way or another.
 Saul (Mandy Patinkin), Carrie’s mentor in the CIA, is a Jew married to a woman from India.
 David Estes (David Harewood), Carrie’s boss, is black and his ex-wife and children are converts to Judaism.
 Fara Sherazi (Nazanin Boniadi), a CIA analyst of Iranian descent, is reprimanded by her colleagues for her traditional Muslim dress.
 At the same time, Roya Hammad (Zuleikha Robinson), a political journalist with access to top military and political personalities, hides her Palestinian origins, and her terrorist activities, behind the British accent and demeanor acquired during her student years in Oxford.
 Aileen Morgan (Marin Ireland), an American blonde, is an active terrorist, who is reluctantly joined by her Saudi husband.

 Not only is it difficult to identify terrorists, but national loyalty itself is unstable.
 Two Marines, one white and one black, betray their country and become terrorists.
 Brody’s loyalty is in fact unstable throughout the first three seasons, and remains so until just moments before his death.
-Carrie herself operates both within and outside the law and the system, (Zanger 2015, 735) and later hinders CIA investigations for personal reasons.
+Carrie herself operates both within and outside the law and the system (Zanger 2015, 735), and later hinders CIA investigations for personal reasons.
 In this way, the series not only problematizes conventional representations of the terrorist Other, but also reflects the epistemological challenge of identifying that Other who lives among “us.”
 In Homeland, the line between friend and foe that the state seeks to define, in the struggle against terror, is difficult to draw.
 I will argue that through Carrie’s unconventional character – in many ways, she is herself an “other” – and through her similarity to and relationship with the terrorist, the series denies the possibility of identifying such a line, and even its very existence.

-Many of the technological and biological means currently used by western security agencies in the effort to draw the line between friend and foe, such as lie detectors, satellite imagery, video surveillance, and so on (Neroni 2015, 117) are represented in Homeland.
+Many of the technological and biological means currently used by western security agencies in the effort to draw the line between friend and foe, such as lie detectors, satellite imagery, video surveillance, and so on (Neroni 2015, 117), are represented in Homeland.
 Carrie herself begins her investigation of Brody by planting surveillance cameras in his home, and endlessly watches him on screens installed in her own living room (season 1, episode 1).
 Surveillance cameras have become commonplace in military and civilian security systems, as they have in film and television (Kammerer 2004, 468).
 Audiences have come to recognize the grainy images they produce, often from above, as conventional representations of authenticity.
 Their supposedly real time, automatic indexiality gives them extra credibility (Levin 2002, 578–580).
 Some of the narratives that employ such devices present the surveyed body as a source of knowledge.
 Others, Homeland included, defy this fantasy (Neroni 2015, 24).
 Carrie’s unauthorized, voyeuristic gaze is legally and ethically problematic.
 Viewers are uncomfortable accomplices in her ultimately fruitless act.
 Days and nights of watching Brody on screen provide Carrie with no proof and no clear understanding of her target.
 The ineffective screens call into question the methods used by national security agencies, as well as the notion that the series itself, and popular media in general, can provide an answer to the enigma of the terrorist Other.